WinterPhoenix/pebble-bluebubbles/docs/main/http.md

 ### ajax
 [ajax]: #ajax

 This module gives you a very simple and easy way to make HTTP requests.
+This is recommended over XMLHttpRequest.

 ````js
 var ajax = require('ajax');